maidsafe/rfcs/0001-short-term-release-process/0001-release-process-short-term.md

 All release types will produce a set of binary artifacts, so we'll discuss these first.
 In Rust, crates must use Semantic Versioning.
 A binary is defined within a crate, and therefore, by default, it will also have a Semantic Version; however, it is possible to override the `--version` argument on the binary to provide something custom.
-Our releases currently produce eight binary artifacts. * It would be useful if we could refer to these collectively with a single version number and package, where the package name would reflect the version number. ** The `--version` argument would identify this version number, but also identify the individual component using its Semantic Version. *
+Our releases currently produce eight binary artifacts.
+It would be useful if we could refer to these collectively with a single version number and package, where the package name would reflect the version number.
+The `--version` argument would identify this version number, but also identify the individual component using its Semantic Version. *

-The proposal is to use `YYYY.MM.X.Y` as the collective version number. **
+The proposal is to use `YYYY.MM.X.Y` as the collective version number.
+The `X` is for the release cycle and `Y` is a counter from within the release cycle, which will increment if any more RC builds are made within that cycle.

 We would use the collective version number for a single Github Release.
 The assets for the release would be the combined binary packages for each platform.
 The changelog can also be nicely applied to